Probate Q&A Series What steps are required to open an intestate estate in North Carolina?

 • Obtain certified death certificate.

-• File petition for administration with clerk of superior court.
+• Apply for letters of administration with clerk of superior court.

-• Settle debts, prepare final accounting, and seek court approval.
+• Settle debts, prepare final accounting, and seek approval.

 • Distribute assets under intestate succession rules and close estate.